 Annual Event Awards

-UTSNZ Overall National Tertiary Champion - awarded to the university with the greatest combined points total of each calendar year count towards the Overall University Champion for that year.
-The announcement and presentation of 'the Shield' to the UTSNZ Overall University Champion is made at last calendar event of the year.
+Awarded to the university with the greatest championship points total of each calendar year.
+The announcement and presentation of 'the Shield' to the UTSNZ Overall University Champion is made at the last calendar event of the year.

-UTSNZ National Tertiary Championship Teams - Awarding of Perpetual Trophies.
-Perpetual trophies for all UTSNZ sporting competitions are awarded to the winning teams of each National Tertiary Championship event.
+Perpetual trophies are awarded to the winning teams of each UTSNZ National Tertiary Championship event.
 Perpetual trophies are awarded at the event prize giving straight after the last game/round has been completed and are returned and re-awarded the following year.

-Historically, the former university sport entity University Sport New Zealand acknowledged and celebrated the commitment and achievements of university students in their chosen sporting endeavor through the National Blues Awards.
+Historically, the former university sport entity University Sport New Zealand, acknowledged and celebrated the commitment and achievements of university students in their chosen sporting endeavor through the National Blues Awards.

 The "Blue" was a prestigious award for excellence in sport and recognised national excellence through to world champions.
 A sporting "Blue" was something that students were extremely proud to receive and something that could be used in job applications and resumes to show commitment and dedication.